aurora-opensource/au/docs/alternatives/index.md

 - [**nholthaus/units**](https://github.com/nholthaus/units) (version: 2.3.3)
     - Kicked off the revolution in modern (that is, post-C++11 watershed) units libraries.
-    - Its laser-sharp focus on accessibility and low friction have made it probably the most widely used C++ units library ever.
+    - Its laser-sharp focus on accessibility and low friction have made it probably the most widely used C++ units library to date.
 - [**bernedom/SI**](https://github.com/bernedom/SI) (version: 2.5.1)
-    - A newer, C++17-compatible offering with a large number of stars.
+    - A newer, C++17-compatible offering with a large number of GitHub stars.
 - [**mp-units**](https://github.com/mpusz/mp-units) (version: 2.0.0:testing)
     - A library designed to take full advantage of ultra-modern (that is, post-C++20 watershed) features, such as concepts and non-template type parameters (NTTPs).
-    - mp-units is leading the efforts towards a standard C++ units library, both by trialling new API designs, and by coordinating with the authors of other leading units libraries.
+    - mp-units is leading the efforts towards a standard C++ units library, both by field testing new API designs, and by coordinating with the authors of other leading units libraries.

 ## Detailed comparison matrices